 In certain jurisdictions, the commitment of local business people, government officials and agencies, and the judicial system to abide by legal requirements and negotiated agreements may be more uncertain, creating particular concerns with respect to the company's licences and agreements for business.
-These may be susceptible to revision

-Under applicable laws relating to the group's assets, local participation is or may be required in the oil and gas sector. or cancellation and legal redress may be uncertain or delayed.
+These may be susceptible to revision or cancellation and legal redress may be uncertain or delayed.
 There can be no assurance that joint ventures, licences, licence applications or other legal arrangements will not be adversely affected by the actions of government authorities or others and the effectiveness of and enforcement of such arrangements in these jurisdictions cannot be assured.
 The jurisdictions in which the group has operations have a low score on the Transparency International's Corruption Perception Index, which implies that these countries are perceived as jurisdictions where there is a higher risk of corruption.
 The group's current assets are located in Congo, the Gambia, Senegal, Nigeria and Guinea-Bissau.